kl63/KFC-BE/README.md

-# Kevin's Fried Creations (KFC) Admin Dashboard
+# Kevin's Fried Creations (KFC) Backend

-Welcome to the **Kevin's Fried Creations (KFC) Admin Dashboard**!
+Welcome to the **Kevin's Fried Creations (KFC) Backend**!
 This repository powers the administrative interface for KFC, providing a robust platform to manage menu items, orders, and customer data efficiently.

 ---